Body Wisdom

 What I See in My Clients

-The Back-to-School Reset Massage
+The Back-to-Body Reset Massage

 Focus Areas:

-Back, neck, and shoulders—classic tension zones during times of transition.
+Back, neck, and shoulders — classic tension zones during times of transition.

 Grounding Aromatherapy:

 Balance Body & Massage Oil, a 92% organic blend with ylang ylang, lavender, eucalyptus, ginger, geranium, cardamom, sandalwood, and basil.
-The aroma is soft and earthy—comforting, clarifying, and calming.

 Supportive Additions:

-Why This Matters Now
+Why This Matters During Times of Change

-Seasonal transitions are opportunities.
+Seasonal and life transitions are opportunities.

-Fall energy isn’t just about doing more.
+Change isn’t just about doing more.

 It’s about grounding deeper.